John-Kostick/vzome-sharing/_posts/2022-04-06-30-gon-field-geodesicvZome-09-01-05.md

   <img src="https://John-Kostick.github.io/vzome-sharing/2022/04/06/13-22-19-Spherical-Octant/Spherical-Octant.png" />
 </vzome-viewer>

 Spherical domes are elegant, and have a certain celestial association.
 However, this constraint does not make them optimal for living spaces, as has been noted.
-The √n grid system can be readily adapted to forms like this, which is an elliptical ellipsoid.
+The √n grid system can be readily adapted to forms like this, which is an Elliptical Ellipsoid.
 This illustrates several features of this kind of plan.
-Because of tyhe composition of arcs in horizontal and vertical planes, the dome can be cut to build walls with doors, or to merge with adjacent structures.
+Because of the composition of arcs in horizontal and vertical planes, the dome can be cut to build walls with doors, or to merge with adjacent structures.
 Partitions can be built within the dome, and floors can be built, aligned with framework.
 In this model, the frame is shown as planar elements that couple to each other in triple groups, forming a bridgework between an inner surface that is concentric with the outer hull.

 <vzome-viewer style="width: 100%; height: 65vh;"
        src="https://John-Kostick.github.io/vzome-sharing/2022/04/06/13-47-57-Elliptical-EllipsoidvZome/Elliptical-EllipsoidvZome.vZome" >